kaiserbergin/NBomber.Website/src/docs/docs/configuration.md

 "server=127.0.0.1; uid=root; pwd=12345; database=test"
 ```

-For such cases, NBomber provides dedicated configuration settings called **Custom Settings** where are you can put any object structure like this one:
+For such cases, NBomber provides dedicated configuration settings called **Custom Settings** where you can put any object structure like this one:

 ```json {24} title="config.json"
 {